SIGN UP FOR MY FREE EMAIL NEWSLETTER AND NEVER MISS ANOTHER DELICIOUS FAMILY-FRIENDLY RECIPE

 Million Dollar Zucchini Skillet

-In fact, we loved it so much we made it three nights in a row.
+In fact, we loved it so much that we made it three nights in a row.
 My oldest now claims it as his third favorite dinner.
-Chimichanga’s are his first, and Baked Teriyaki Chicken is his second.
+Chimichangas are his first, and Baked Teriyaki Chicken is his second.
 He kind of cracks me up.
 His top two are a little fancy, and then there’s Zucchini Skillet.
-It’s like the nerdy kid that somehow managed to make a name for himself with the cool kids.
+It’s like the nerdy kid who somehow managed to make a name for himself with the cool kids.

 • The Best Skillet Potatoes with Cheese and Bacon